tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防 IP/DDoS 边缘防护/操作指南/防护配置/DDoS 防护/IP 黑白名单_intl_en.md

 ## Prerequisites
 You have successfully purchased a [DDoS Edge Defender](https://intl.cloud.tencent.com/document/product/297/42172) instance and set the object to protect.
+>?
->?The IP blocklist and allowlist filtering take effect only when your business is under DDoS attacks.
+>- The IP blocklist and allowlist filtering take effect only when your business is under DDoS attacks.
->- The allowed IPs will be allowed to access resources without being filtered by any protection policy.
+>   - The allowed IPs will be allowed to access resources without being filtered by any protection policy.
->- The access requests from the blocked IPs will be directly denied.
+>   -	The access requests from the blocked IPs will be directly denied.
 >- DDoS Edge Defender is currently available to beta users.
 To use it, please [contact us](https://intl.cloud.tencent.com/contact-us).

 ## Directions